edinburgh-university-OOSA/env_geog/task2/README.md

 These R scripts take DTMs and DSMs from the [Scottish Government lidar data archive](https://remotesensingdata.gov.scot/data#/list) and estimate biomass from them.

+The path names here are written to run on the University of Edinburgh's School of Geoscience's linux clusters.

 ### batchCHM.R